Strengthen domestic evidence-support systems

 - Conducting a rapid evidence-support system assessment (RESSA) starts with a solid understanding of what a domestic evidence-support system is, and how it differs from research and innovation systems PPT

 - The potential features of an evidence-support system that we’re looking for and what we’re hearing PPT

 Key sections from our report relevant to government policymakers:

 - 3.3 - Government policymakers and the context for their use of evidence

 - 4.12 - Weaknesses in a health-research system

 - 4.14 - Features of an ideal national evidence infrastructure

-Other key sections that offer context:
+Other key sections from our report that offer context: